Do you require a fence?

 What is included in the adoption price?

 All Central Aussie Rescue & Support dogs are spayed or neutered before adoption.
-They will be up to date on vaccinations and medical care based on their current age, including but not limited to rabies, DHLPP, and bordetella (kennel cough).
-All dogs will also be microchipped, and come with their collar and tag.
+They will be up to date on vaccinations and any medical care needed.
+The vaccination ,based on their current age, include Rabies, DHLPP, and bordetella (kennel cough).
+All dogs will also be micro-chipped, Heartworm tested and Fecal tested.
+Every foster dog comes with a new collar, tag, and a one month supply of preventatives.
 Foster homes supply a small bag of food with each adoption, to help dogs adjust to their new home and diet.

 Why is the adoption fee higher than my local shelter?